 Jennifer focuses her practice in family law, including domestic relations, juvenile, probate and mediation.
 In Domestic Relations Court, Jennifer has handled cases involving divorce, dissolution, legal separation, child custody and visitation, parental alienation, domestic violence, spousal support, child support, post-decree modifications and disputes, registration of foreign orders, property division disputes, contempt proceedings, parental relocation and other enforcement actions.

 Jennifer regularly serves as a Court-appointed Guardian ad Litem.
 In Juvenile Court, Jennifer has handled paternity, child support proceedings, custody and visitation disputes, and other private custody and support disputes between unmarried parents.
 Jennifer has worked with couples, including same-sex couples, to draft prenuptial agreements.
 Jennifer has handled guardianships of minors and minor name change application proceedings in Probate Court.
 Jennifer practices regularly in Cuyahoga, Lorain, Lake, and Medina Counties and also has experience in Summit, Portage, Erie, Ashtabula, Geauga and other surrounding counties.
-Jennifer has received extensive mediation training and specialized divorce and domestic abuse mediation training and expects to be certified as a Parent Coordinator by the end of 2016.
+Jennifer has received extensive mediation training and specialized divorce and domestic abuse mediation training and is certified as a Parent Coordinator.